 I easily hitched a ride to Bishop, where I checked into The Hostel California (THC, and also very THC-friendly).
 It was a great place that I had heard a lot about.
 A bunk was only $25 and there were tons of amenities…most importantly, free bikes!
 These were hardly needed, since everything was within a block of the hostel: the library, 2 laundromats, 2 outdoor gear stores, and lots of restaurants.
 The hostel also had free loaner clothes to wear while I did laundry.
 I got all my chores done easily and efficiently.
 I would say this was the best trail town yet.

 There was even a shop with my name.

-The next morning, we rode the bikes to the grocery store and I bought way too much food.
+The next morning, I rode a bike to the grocery store and I bought way too much food.
 But I wasn’t about to run so low again.
-I weighed my full pack back at the hostel and was shocked to see that it totaled 30 lbs!
+I weighed my full pack at the hostel and was shocked to see that it totaled 30 lbs!
 That’s got to be the heaviest it’s ever been.
-But considering all the weight I have lost, it evens out in the the wash.
+But considering all the weight I’d lost, it evened out in the the wash.
 I was probably down below 120 lbs when I first came out of the mountains.

-Finally we got a ride back to the trailhead with a local trail angel, Jen, and were hiking towards Kearsarge pass by 5 pm.
+Finally I got a ride back to the trailhead with a local trail angel, Jen, and was hiking towards Kearsarge pass by 5 pm.
 I thought I would struggle under the excess weight of my pack, but I was surprised to get up and over easily.
-We found a perfect campsite amongst boulders just about 2 miles off the PCT.
-I had wanted to at least make it back to the main trail but it was getting dark.
+I found a perfect campsite amongst boulders just about 2 miles off the PCT.
+I had wanted to at least make it back to the main trail, but it was getting dark.
 Regardless, it had been a great couple of days and I felt rested, warm, and not starving.
 I was ready for the last few days in the Sierra!